HatmanStack/SAP-C02-aws-solutions-professional/services.md

 - Managed service, pay-as-you-use pricing
 - Tightly integrated with other AWS services

-Here is a comprehensive section on AWS IoT services and capabilities:

 # AWS IoT

 AWS IoT provides services to connect IoT devices to the AWS cloud, ingest data streams, apply analytics, and create applications.